 We bring to the attention of the European Commission that the effective date of the Amendments is 1 January 2021, with earlier application being permitted.
 We have been informed that the ability to apply the Amendments already during 2020 is crucial given the demand from preparers to progress with their transition to the new benchmark interest rates by amending their contractual arrangements.
 Also, since Phase 1 of the IBOR reform was effective for annual periods on or after 1 January 2020 and therefore currently being applied by most entities, the endorsement of Phase 2 should follow as rapidly as possible permitting entities to early adopt the Amendments in 2020 thus avoiding the discontinuance of hedge accounting.
-Consequently, in order to complete its part of the endorsement advice , facilitating a timely publication in the Official Journal.
+Consequently, in order to complete its part of the endorsement process as speedily as possible, EFRAG has accelerated the development of its endorsement advice, facilitating a timely publication in the Official Journal.